AjmalAli10/AjmalAli10/README.md

 ## 🔭 What I'm currently working on

-- Currently, I'm focused on developing captivating user interfaces using HTML, CSS, and JavaScript.
+- Currently, I'm focused on developing captivating user interfaces using HTML, CSS, JavaScript, React.js.
 - I'm also keeping up with the trends in frontend development.
 I incorporate them into my projects.

 ## 🌱 What I'm currently learning